Marik Vos-Lundh: Career

-Over the course of the pair's well-established creative collaboration, Vos-Lundh and Bergman have developed a similar view on utilizing the color scheme in costuming and art direction as a cinematic technique that affects the film's perception or even determines its themes.
-This mutual approach has achieved brilliant execution in Bergman's 1972 period classic, Cries and Whispers.
-She was responsible for designing the visually striking crimson-blood interiors as well as the beautifully contrasting white and black turn-of-the-century gowns.
-Vos-Lundh's distinctive contribution to the film's aesthetic was instantly recognizable and highly acclaimed, resulting in another Oscar nomination for her remarkable costumes.
+Over the course of the pair's well-established creative partnership, Vos-Lundh and Bergman have developed a similar view on utilizing the color scheme in costuming and art direction as a cinematic technique that affects the film's perception or even determines its themes.
+This premise has been successfully implemented in the period chamber drama, Cries and Whispers (1972).
+She was responsible for designing the crimson-blood interiors as well as the contrasting white and black turn-of-the-century gowns.
+Vos-Lundh's impeccable work on the film's aesthetic became instantly recognizable and earned her another Oscar nomination for costume design.

-Vos-Lundh and Bergman reunited again about a decade later for his semi-autobiographical 1982 family saga, Fanny and Alexander.
+Vos-Lundh and Bergman reunited again about a decade later for his semi-autobiographical family saga, Fanny and Alexander (1982).
 Working on that highly ambitious and deeply personal director's project, which turned out to be the biggest challenge of her own illustrious career, she was charged with designing a total of 250 costumes for the principal actors, along with over 1000 outfits for the extras.
 During the pre-production, Bergman instructed her to imagine the world through the children's eyes; therefore, she allowed herself some artistic liberties not necessarily loyal to period-typical wardrobes and created the film's magical reality instead of replicating more authentic clothes.
 Vos-Lundh received high praise for her immaculate work, along with winning the Academy Award for Best Costume Design.
 She became just the second Swedish designer to win in the category.
 In 1984, Vos-Lundh detailed her experiences making costumes for the film in the book Dräkterna i dramat: mitt år med Fanny och Alexander.